Welcome to the

 Leila enjoyed cooking and spending time with family.

-Surviving are her significant other, Don Huntsman of Beallsville,
+Surviving are her significant other, Don Huntsman of

-Johnny Brown; and four grandchildren, Tyler, Graycee,
+Jimmy (April) Mercer, Johnny Brown; and four grandchildren, Tyler, Graycee, Noah and Nathaniel Huntsman.

 Friends will be received at the Watters Funeral Home, 37501